House Party (Super Junior song): Composition and lyrics

-"House Party" was composed and arranged by Yoo Young-jin, Christian Fast, and Didrik and Sebastian Thott.
+"House Party" was composed and arranged by Christian Fast, and Didrik and Sebastian Thott, and Yoo Young-jin.
 Musically, "House Party" is a disco-pop song with rhythms and guitar riffs.
 The song has also been described as a dance song infused with trendy melodies and traps.
 It is composed in the key of C major, with the tempo of 115 beats per minute.
 IDN Times described the song as upbeat and containing relatable lyrics, while Park Dong-seon of Sports World summarised the song as a "combination of Super Junior's music colour".
 Yoo, who wrote the song's lyrics, had worked extensively with Super Junior before, having written many of their title tracks such as "Don't Don" (2008), "Sorry, Sorry" (2009), "Bonamana" (2010), "Mr. Simple" (2011), and "Mamacita" (2014).
 Lee Soo-man, music producer and the founder of SM Entertainment, actively participated in the song's production, and was responsible for suggesting the addition of trap section in the middle of the song.
 The song underwent many rearrangements before it was ready to be released.

 The lyrics of "House Party" contain a hopeful message, encouraging the listeners to stay positive during the COVID-19 pandemic.
 It also heavily references the social distancing rules implemented during the pandemic, delivering a strong reminder to stay at home and obey the rules despite being exhausted as the situation is almost returning to normal.
 In particular, one verse speaks about maintaining one meter distance between each other and about the importance of wearing masks.
 It also discusses the consequences of ignoring the rules, which will trigger a butterfly effect.
 During the trap part of the song, Heechul raps about restricting oneself from carrying out selfish actions such as travelling due to the danger of being outside during the ongoing pandemic.
 In an interview, Eunhyuk opined, "K-pop songs can reflect their era, so [he thought] that the message of the song is also important."